Doonesbury by Garry Trudeau for June 05, 2012

 23. 3dflags usaal1 5

-Alabama Al almost 12 years ago
+Alabama Al over 12 years ago

 I don’t know what will happen in GT’s universe, but in real life Mel’s a lifer – she’ll toe the line.
 For the hassle part, she’ll at best (worst?) probably give a shrug response, “No more than anywhere else” – which is probably the truthful answer anyway.
 (Is anyone going to maintain there aren’t any civilian managers who put the moves, or worst, on female underlings?)`As for the food, judging from my own experiences it helps to like potatoes a lot, but Uncle Sam feeds his nephews, and increasingly his nieces, very well.